WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 \subsection{Stimulus Presentation Settings}

-The stimuli are constructed through HTML and CSS.
-The CSS is different based on the dataset of origin for the text.
-We decided to use a common online font "Open Sans" and use a \textit{word-spacing} of 25\,px and a \textit{text-alignment} to the left.
-They differ in \textit{font-size} 24\,px/22\,px and \textit{line-height} 3\,em/1.9\,em for XQuAD and MECO, respectively.
-This difference is due to MECO containing larger texts in comparison to those present in XQuAD.
+The stimuli are constructed using HTML and CSS.
+The CSS differs depending on the dataset of origin for the text.
+We decided to use the common online font \textit{Open Sans} and use a \textit{word-spacing} of 25\,px and a \textit{text-alignment} to the left.
+We use \textit{font-size} 24\,px and 22\,px and \textit{line-height} 3\,em and 1.9\,em, for XQuAD and MECO texts, respectively.
+These differences are due to MECO containing larger texts in comparison to those present in XQuAD.

-To generate the stimuli we take screenshots of each of the texts for the resolution of 1$280\times720$ which are then shown on the participant's screen.
-We pick this resolution for two reasons: (1) looking at online statistics on the number of screen sizes, according to a survey\footnote{\url{https://gs.statcounter.com/screen-resolution-stats/desktop/worldwide}} around $77.2\%$ of users have the same or larger resolutions than the one specified, and (2) smaller resolutions would become too small to allow for the stimuli to be presented.
-This way, we can use the resolution to generate the stimuli and we present the same resolution (and consequently the same spacing) to all participants.
-The image may be scaled in case the user contains a scaling factor in their browser or OS.
-However, as long as the "projected" resolution is above the target, the image should be comparable.
-If smaller than $1280\times720$ the participant will not be allowed to continue.
+To generate the stimuli images we take screenshots of each of the texts for the resolution of $1280\times720$.
+These are then shown on the participant's screen.
+We pick this resolution for two reasons: (1) according to a survey of screen sizes around $77.2\%$ of users have the same or higher resolutions than $1280\times720$,\footnote{\url{https://gs.statcounter.com/screen-resolution-stats/desktop/worldwide}} and (2) lower resolutions are do not allow for the stimuli to be presented adequately.
+This way, we can use the resolution to generate the stimuli and we present the same resolution (and consequently the same spacing and font size) to all participants.
+The image is scaled if the participant uses a scaling factor in their browser or operating system.
+However, as long as the projected resolution is above the target, the image remains comparable.
+If the participant's screen resolution is lower than $1280\times720$, they will not be allowed to continue.